 Social Policy at Birmingham

 The Social Policy programmes are characterised by a number of important and distinctive features, for example, programmes are based in an active and dynamic research institute which provides research-led teaching; the content of our modules is highly contemporary and engaged; students are provided with employability support throughout their programme.
 The programme also offers student flexibility and choice, a feature which is most effectively illustrated through exploring the course structure.
-We offer both single honours BA Social Policy, BA Social Policy with Year Abroad and BA Social Policy and Political Science and our Pathway degrees - BA Social Policy: Housing and Communities, BA Social Policy: Health and Social Care and BA Social Policy: Crime, Policing and Community Justice.
+We offer both single honours BA Social Policy, BA Social Policy with Year Abroad, BA Policy, Politics and Economics, BA Policy Politics and Economics with Year Abroad; Joint Honours BA Social Policy and Sociology and BA Social Policy and Criminology, and our Pathway degrees - BA Social Policy: Housing and Communities, BA Social Policy: Health and Social Care and BA Social Policy: Crime, Policing and Community Justice.

 Discover more about studying social policy at Birmingham.

 At Birmingham University and in the Institute of Applied Social Studies we have a long experience of welcoming students from all over the world.
 Over the years many students have successfully completed their degrees and enjoyed the experience of living and studying in the city of Birmingham before returning to flourishing careers in their home countries whilst retaining their links with us.